sap-tutorials/Tutorials/tutorials/cp-starter-integration-cpi-onboard-subscribe/cp-starter-integration-cpi-onboard-subscribe.md

     ![Add additional roles](2.5.add-additional-roles.png)

     >You add these roles to grant you user the required permissions to access the Integration Flow Designer and model an integration flow.
-For more information on roles in SAP Cloud Platform Integration, check out the official documentation on [Available Roles and Authorization Groups](https://help.sap.com/viewer/368c481cd6954bdfa5d0435479fd4eaf/Cloud/en-US/07f62efe97544149bf637f9b67c2e838.html).
+For additional information on roles in SAP Cloud Platform Integration, check out the official documentation on [Available Roles and Authorization Groups](https://help.sap.com/viewer/368c481cd6954bdfa5d0435479fd4eaf/Cloud/en-US/07f62efe97544149bf637f9b67c2e838.html).

 [VALIDATE_7]